Scanning your connection...

 For anyone forming an LLC specifically for privacy — to separate their home address from public records, to keep their name off business filings — BOI reporting would have undone the protection entirely.

-The Privacy Win
+The Privacy Win (With Qualifiers)

 Key Takeaway